 It’s hard for us to assess risk accurately in the real world, but oversimplifying it only makes it worse.

 Wow, I could’ve shared a ton more lessons.
-This book is fantastic.
+The Black Swan is fantastic.
 Really makes you aware of how your brain fails you, and as always, that awareness is the first step.
 An absolute must read!

 Who would I recommend The Black Swan summary to?